-Rhodes and Maes [56] presented three just-in-time information retrieval (JITIR) agents: The Remembrance Agent continually presents a list of documents that are related to a document currently being written or read in the Emacs editor, Margin Notes uses documents loaded in a Web Browser as context, and Jimminy uses the physical environment (location, people in the room, etc.) to determine what information may be relevant.
-All three agents use the same back-end system Savant [55] for the actual information retrieval step.
+However, many personal information agents are designed for an environment where such an ontological structure of the information sources cannot be assumed, e.g., the World Wide Web.
+In this case, agents often rely on standard information retrieval techniques for searching.
+Rhodes and Maes [70] present three just-in-time information retrieval (JITIR) agents: The Remembrance Agent continually presents a list of documents that are related to a document that is currently being written or read in the Emacs editor, Margin Notes uses documents loaded in a Web Browser as context, and Jimminy uses the physical environment (location, people in the room, etc.) to determine what information may be relevant.
+All three agents use the same back-end system Savant [69] for the actual information retrieval step.

-The primary contribution of such research is the development of adequate sensors and effectors for personal information agents.
+Nevertheless, the primary contributions of research in personal information agents are not so much the various core retrieval techniques (from statistics-based similarities of text documents up to ontology-based access to formalized knowledge items), but the development of adequate sensors and effectors for personal information agents.
 Sensors define the way the agents can assess the context of their services, i.e., when to perform a service proactively and what the user's actual information need is.
-Here, approaches range from the pre-modelled business processes described above, to observing knowledge workers in their usage of standard office applications like text processors, web browsers or mailing tools (cf. Watson [16] or Letizia [39]).
+Here, a wide range of approaches are covered in literature, from the pre-modelled business processes described above, to observing knowledge workers in their usage of standard office applications like text processors, web browsers or mailing tools (cf. Watson [17] or Letizia [48]).

 The effectors of user interface agents, on the other hand, determine the way information can be presented to the user.
-The JITIR agent Margin Notes, for example, automatically rewrites Web pages as they are loaded, and places links to personal information items in a dedicated area of the page.
+The JITIR agent Margin Notes [70], for example, automatically rewrites Web pages as they are loaded, and places links to personal information items in a dedicated area of the page.
 Watson presents suggestions in a dedicated window, and in KnowMore [2], information from the Organizational Memory can be directly handed over to specific fields in a form-based application.

+We now discuss the characteristics of personal assistants along the other two characterization dimensions for AMKM applications described in section 2.
 Concerning the level of system development, personal assistant approaches are mostly deployed at the modelling level.
 The most relevant aspect used from the agent metaphor is that an agent acts on behalf of a user who has specific goals and interests.
-Regarding the implementation level, personal assistants are today mostly implemented using conventional programming techniques.

-With respect to the KM application area, personal assistants are mainly related to the dissemination of knowledge to be used by knowledge workers, in a just-in-time, just-enough fashion.
+Regarding the implementation level, personal assistants are currently mostly implemented using conventional programming techniques, i.e., without using a more general "agent development kit for personal information agents".
+A well-known exception is Letizia, developed at MIT [48].
+With respect to the KM application area, personal assistants, as user-directed approaches, are mainly related to the dissemination of knowledge to be used by knowledge workers, in a just-in-time, just-enough fashion.
 Applications such as OntoBroker take a product-oriented view on knowledge, as they emphasize the management of explicit knowledge sources.